Advertisement

 It can improve quality of life for cancer patients

-As much as they are able, cancer patients should stay active while they’re undergoing treatment.
-Walking can increase energy levels, help maintain function, prevent wasting muscle and lessen fatigue, a common side effect of treatment.
+As they are able, people with cancer should try to remain physically active while undergoing treatment.
+Activities like walking can increase energy levels, help maintain function, prevent wasting muscle, and lessen fatigue, a common side effect of treatment.

 young woman in cozy bed